3 Days in Tokyo: What to See, Do, and Eat

 Lake Ashinoko is a can’t miss (both literally, and figuratively), as it is the symbol of the area.
 Relax on the shores and soak up the area, the views, and the history.

-Open Air Museum: beautiful garden with lots of sculptures, also includes a large Picasso collection.
+Open Air Museum: The museum has a beautiful garden with lots of sculptures, also includes a large Picasso collection.

 Other things to do in Tokyo: